hassanvfx/receipe-app/README.md

   While the app follows a traditional MVVM architecture, I used singletons for simplicity to simulate a basic dependency injection approach.
 This includes services like caching and the API, implemented using actors and a non-isolated singleton for the logging framework (`os.Logger`).

 - **Simplistic List Display**
   The current list implementation works well for fewer than 100 elements.
-A more robust implementation for larger datasets would require:
+A more robust implementation for larger datasets would require something like:
   - Using `LazyVStack` for better performance with large lists.
   - Creating a custom `UIViewRepresentable` wrapper for `UICollectionView`.